sfg-taxonpages/aphid/pages/home.md

 Our [About](about) page contains an [overview](about#overview) and [history](about#history) of the project, its data and [gaps](about#gaps-as-opportunity),<D-r> and information about the [team](about#team) and how _you_ can [contribute](about#contribute).
 You can also [contact us](about#contribute) or [get help](about#contribute-or-get-help).

 ## Announcements
-### Announcement title 1
+### A comprehensive catalog of the Phylloxeridae now published in ZooKeys
 <!--- add inline --->
 _Colin Favret, 2016_

-A comprehensive catalog of the Adelgidae now published in ZooKeys.
 See Favret C, Blackman RL, Miller GL, Victor B (2016) Catalog of the phylloxerids of the world (Hemiptera, Phylloxeridae).
 ZooKeys 629: 83-101. https://doi.org/10.3897/zookeys.629.10709

-### Announcement title 2
+### A comprehensive catalog of the Adelgidae now published in ZooKeys
 _Colin Favret, 2015_

-A comprehensive catalog of the Adelgidae now published in ZooKeys.
 See Favret C, Havill NP, Miller GL, Sano M, Victor B (2015) Catalog of the adelgids of the world (Hemiptera, Adelgidae).
 ZooKeys 534: 35-54. https://doi.org/10.3897/zookeys.534.6456